 In 2006, Sue Anne Wells and Maxine Bailey, community advocates and supporters of programs for women and girls, sat down at a kitchen table to have a cup of coffee.
 The conversation turned to the academic and social development needs of girls from Chattanooga’s disadvantaged communities—and the noteworthy success of single-gender programs serving girls outside of school time.
 During the course of that conversation, a question was posed, a question which launched a community-wide conversation that is still on-going: “What could happen if we provide girls with an enriching, single-gender learning environment during and beyond the school day?
 What if we started an all-girls school accessible to educationally underserved girls?”
 Based on that conversation, the founders formed the Young Women’s Leadership Academy Foundation and began the process of researching, planning, and developing the blueprint for the Chattanooga Girls Leadership Academy, the first charter school to be approved by the Hamilton County Board of Education.

 CGLA welcomes the involvement of families.
 Parents can frequently meet with staff to plan school activities, fulfill volunteer hours, or visit the Media Lab, a resource for CGLA families.
-Girls have benefitted from opportunities to learn alongside prominent women and experts in a variety of fields.
+Girls have benefited from opportunities to learn alongside prominent women and experts in a variety of fields.
 CGLA’s milestones reflect the talent and dedication of CGLA students, strong support from families, investments from community partners, and the expertise of CGLA educators and staff.

 YWLAF established CGLA with a mission to provide girls and young women with a rigorous college preparatory education focused on science, technology, engineering, the arts, and math in a supportive environment that nurtures self confidence, inspires leadership, encourages critical thinking, and promotes academic excellence.